Biden, Sanders to Debate Against Backdrop of Global Pandemic

-As the two remaining Democratic presidential candidates return to the debate stage, their party, the stakes, and the world look much different than in their last meeting less than three weeks ago.
+When the two remaining Democratic presidential candidates return to the debate stage Sunday night, they will find that their party, the political stakes and the world look much different from when they last met less than three weeks ago.

-The fast-moving coronavirus was something of an afterthought in that debate; now the escalating crisis is likely to dominate Sunday’s contest.
+The fast-moving coronavirus was something of an afterthought in that debate.
+Now the escalating crisis is likely to dominate it.
 Rising infections in the United States and around the world have prompted a dramatic slowdown of global travel, upended financial markets, and raised questions about President Donald Trump’s ability to lead the nation through a prolonged period of uncertainty.

 Just two Democrats — former Vice President Joe Biden and Vermont Sen. Bernie Sanders — remain to make the case that they are best-positioned to challenge Trump in November.
 Five other candidates who joined them on stage in the Feb.
 25 debate in South Carolina have dropped out, with many rallying behind Biden’s surging candidacy.